Footballec rules

 How do you play with the figure?

 No classic foosball table.
 No rods.
-The figure plays the ball through pressure, strike and controlled throw-in.
+The figure plays the ball through push, strike and a controlled throw-in.

 Understood in 60 seconds.